Effective Date: September 21, 2004 amended May 9, 2007

 - knowingly directing or counselling a person to commit a wrongdoing set out in any of paragraphs (a) to (e).

 Confidentiality will be maintained to the extent possible, consistent with the procedural requirements of this Policy.
 A file will be created when the Disclosure Process set out in the guidelines is initiated.
-That Disclosure File will be maintained separately from the personnel files of the Discloser or the Subject, and will normally be under the control of the Senior Officer.
+That Disclosure File will be maintained separately from the personnel files of the Discloser or the Subject, and will normally be under the control of the Values and Ethics Commissioner.
 Information collected may be subject to considerations such as privacy legislation and the rules governing court or other legal proceedings.

 All CBC/Radio-Canada Employees who participate in or are involved in any way in any process under this Policy shall be responsible to: